Information Technologies for the Built Environment M. Sc.

 - current TUM students can meet the English language requirement by successfully completing one of the TUM Gateway to English Master's courses.

-If you have alternative proof of English language proficiency that is not TOEFL, IELTS, or “Cambridge Main Suite of English Examinations", and would like to know if your certificate qualifies you for admission, please check TUM Website or contact the Student Advising and Information Services at studium(at)tum.de (please observe the e-mail etiquette).
+If you have alternative proof of English language proficiency that is not TOEFL, IELTS, or “Cambridge Main Suite of English Examinations", and would like to know if your certificate qualifies you for admission, please check TUM Website or contact the Student Advising and Information Services at studium@tum.de (please observe the e-mail etiquette).

 For more information on language certificates, please check the TUM Website.